rodolfozan/netatmo-weatherstation-api-boilerplate/README.md

 ### Demo

-A live example of the boilerplate can be seen at [the boileplate website](http://station.cyberninja.de/na-api/Netatmo-api/)
+A live example of the boilerplate can be seen at [my boilerplate website](http://station.cyberninja.de/na-api/Netatmo-api/)

 ### Boilerplate Screenshot: